ifHamzah93/cheese-mvc-react/walkthrough/5-rest-api-deployment.md

 - [NOTE] your public IP address

 ## SSH Into Instance
+- MAKE SURE your instance
+    - instance state: `running`
+    - status checks: `2/2` just NOT `initializing`
+        - if it's initializing then wait until it's done
+        - this is running our user scripts we don't want to mess with it until it's done
 - terminal: `ssh -i ~/.ssh/<your-key-name>.pem ubuntu@<your-public-IP>`
 - [yes] add to hosts